MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Results

-The middle panel of Figure \ref{fig:dBp2_B2} compares the variation rates of $B_{\phi}^2$ due to the radial compression, $[\phi\Rightarrow _{_{_R}}~\, \phi]_{0.95R_0}^{1.05R_0}$ (red solid) and the winding by radial shear, $[R\Rightarrow _{_{_R}}~\, \phi]_{0.95R_0}^{1.05R_0}$ (blue dotted).
+The middle panel of Figure \ref{fig:dBp2_B2} compares the variation rates of $B_{\phi}^2$ due to the radial compression, $[\phi\Rightarrow _{_{_R}}~\, \phi]$ (red solid) and the winding by radial shear, $[R\Rightarrow _{_{_R}}~\, \phi]$ (blue dotted).
 While the radial shear term greatly fluctuates from negative to positive values with time, the compressible term takes positive values in a more stable manner.
-In particular, the compressible amplification plays an indispensable role in the growth of $B_{\phi}^2$ in the rising phase of the magnetic activity when the radial shear term is negative during $80\lesssim t \lesssim 84$ rotations.
+In particular, the compressible amplification plays an indispensable role in the growth of $B_{\phi}^2$ in the rising phase of the magnetic activity when the radial shear term stays at a relatively low level.